joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/000-Git-Notes.md

     git submodule add git@github.com:username/submodule-name.git submodule-name
     ```

-3. If you encounter an error, remove the deleted submodule from Git index and then try doing step 2 again.
+2. In some instances, you may need to delete the folder of the subrepo.

     ```bash
+    rm -rf submodule-name
+    ```

+3. If you encounter an error, you can try removing the deleted submodule from Git index and then try doing step 2 again.

+    ```bash
     git rm --cached submodule-name
     ```

+4. To verify if the submodule was created, run the command below.
+It should return something like this:

+    ```bash
+    $ git submodule

+    721fbdf8a89ec49f0c494ad4261d31b4335dcbd5 submodule-name
+    (heads/main)
+    ```

-4. The parent repo and submodule should now be pointing to different remote repositories.
+5. The parent repo and submodule should now be pointing to different remote repositories.
     From your parent repo:

     ```bash